 “Local people particularly have such an easy time turning something bad into something good.
 Kids turn an old plastic bag into a kite!
 People turn old pieces of wood into a nice table or cayuco or a paddle.
 An awkward situation can turn around and become a funny joke since Guatemalans have the admirable capacity of laughing about themselves.”

 There are several marinas in the immediate area, and two boat yards.
-The newest boat yard, Ram Marine has a Travel Lift, and the older boat yard (Abel Ramirez’s Haul Out Yard, Astillero Magdelena) has two railroad lifts to pull boats out of the water.
-The town has all the essential services that cruisers need.
 Fresh fruit and vegetable markets, fish and meat markets), grocery stores, banks, laundry services, and hardware and marine supply outlets.
 There is an abundance of bars, cantinas and nightclubs as is common throughout fun loving Guatemala.

 It is the fresh water that is the advantage, over say nearby anchoring in Belize.
 This means that you can leave your boat for a whole year and go work back home or elsewhere, and not worry about accumulating morass, weeds and barnacles.
 There is also just past the old Spanish fort at the entrance to the lake under the highway overpass, a very good yacht haul out place.
 The shopping for food groceries is excellent.

-You wouldn´t believe the fresh and crisp lettuce, carrots, avocado, bananas, plantains, tomato and other locally grown produce coming down from the mountains by daily trucks and buses.
+You would not believe the wide selection fresh and crisp lettuce, carrots, avocado, bananas, plantains, tomato and other locally grown produce coming down from the mountains by daily trucks and buses.
 Many resident expats live on their boats.
 Most are away working in their home countries for months and even years at a time waiting to get back to their real homes in Rio for vacation or retirement.